And greetings to you, thrill seekers, music lovers, conversationalists, all across the fruited plain Rush Limbaugh back in the saddle.

 How come we got seven times as many troops in Iraq as in Afghanistan?

-Why has the the administration of the congressional leadership consistently opposed adequate checks on cargo containers at ports and airports?
+Why has the administration of the congressional leadership consistently opposed adequate checks on cargo containers at ports and airports?

-I think the Republicans should be very careful in trying to play politics with this London airport thing.
+I think the Republicans should be very careful in trying to play politics with this London airport thing because they're going to have a hard time with the facts.

 This is a guy who tried to politicize the Oklahoma City bombing right out of the box, trying to blame talk radio for it, trying to blame anti-government rhetoric in the United States.